AguaClara/UASB/Reports and Manuals/fall2018report_draft2.md

 ![Bethany the prototype UASB reactor](https://github.com/AguaClara/UASB/blob/master/Images/UASB_prototype.png?raw=true)

-###Set Up
+### Set Up

 [Fix the format here.
 Preview your report before submitting it.]

-Place the small-scale UASB reactor on lab bench.
+Place the small-scale UASB reactor on the lab bench.
 Use brackets to secure a 5/8 inch pipe so that it is positioned perpendicular to the bottom of the reactor and it extends to about .5 cm above the bottom of the small-scale reactor.
 Attach the influent pipe to a 600 RMP.
 Attach a red dye pump to the influent line of water.

 ### Experimental Procedure